In the waves of change we find our true direction

 While I have experience of working with a range of issues, I have an interest in working with people at times of change and transition, as well as those who wish to gain a better understanding of their own identities.

-I am happy to work with any individual who feels they would benefit from counselling and have previously worked with LGBTQ+ communities and university disability support services.
+I am happy to work with any individual who feels they would benefit from counselling and have extensive experience of working with LGBTQIA+ and neurodivergent communities.
 As someone with more than one label attached to my identity I know how frustrating it can be to have to educate professionals on what they mean in general before you can even start to talk about your unique experiences.
 If you're worried that this might be a barrier, please get in touch for a free initial consultation to check if I am the right person for you.

 What to expect in your first session